UnibaGEO/UGLC_point/README.md

     | ND                           |

-- <b> TRIGGER: </b> the content of this field represents the trigger that triggered the landslide event (if explicit), standardized using this reference table:
+- <b>PHYSICAL FACTORS:</b> This field encompasses the physical factors contributing to the landslide event, categorized into predisposing, preparatory, and triggering factors.
+Predisposing factors include invariant characteristics such as geology, topography, and land use; preparatory factors refer to monitorable cyclical changes like seasonal variations in saturation, weathering, or fire-induced alterations; and triggering factors involve impulsive events such as earthquakes, intense rainfall, or volcanic activity.
+These categories describe structural conditions, progressive stability deterioration, and immediate detachment causes, respectively, and are standardized using this reference table:

     | TYPE OF TRIGGER                                | IDENTIFYING ABBREVIATION |
     |------------------------------------------------|--------------------------|